 Bartenders and restaurants are increasingly offering tasty mocktails for those who want to enjoy the social aspect of community without imbibing too much alcohol.
 Many people are finding a new, leisurely approach to drinking.

 Years ago, your options were more limited, and being sober amongst a group of drinkers was not very common.
 Since COVID, we are seeing numerous distilleries manufacture no-spirit batches, experiment with non-alcoholic wine, and develop new experimental drinks that mimic cocktails as consumers make more mindful decisions regarding their health.

 All over the world, low to no alcohol consumption is projected to increase by 34%.
 Many bars adapt to this global shift by updating their menus to provide alcoholic and non-alcoholic versions.

 While alcohol sales are still on the rise, non-alcoholic sales are starting to catch up.

 A Trend Towards Mocktails & Alcohol-Free Alternatives

 Traditionally, those who wanted to remain sober would meet at coffee shops or order a simple seltzer at a bar.
 These days, many major cities have opened up a space for non-alcoholic events and meeting spaces.

 In the book “Quit Like a Woman” by Holly Whitaker, we explore the pervasiveness of alcohol culture and why it can be so challenging to step into sobriety.
 With the growing trends towards mocktails and non-alcoholic beverages, many consumers keep the culture just without the alcohol.

-Pregnant, sober, or health-conscious consumers can seek out delicious and inspired drinks without having to stay at home or feeling like outsiders at an event.
+Pregnant, sober, or health-conscious consumers can get a delicious and inspired drink at lunch or dinner without having to stay at home or feeling like outsiders at an event.